A label-switching algorithm for fast core-periphery identification: Introduction

-\IEEEPARstart{N}{etworks} are a simple model for complex relationships with entities or objects represented as {\it nodes} and their interactions or relationships encoded as {\it edges}.
-One observed feature in many networks is {\it core-periphery} (CP) structure, where nodes form two distinct groups: a densely-connected core and a sparsely-connected periphery \cite{Csermely2013, yanchenko2022coreperiphery}.
-The defining feature separating CP structure from the more well-known assortative mixing is that peripheral nodes are more likely to connect with core nodes than each other.
-CP structure has been observed across many domains including: airport networks \cite{lordan2017analyzing, lordan2019core}, power grid networks \cite{yang2021optimizing}, economic networks \cite{krugman1996self, magone2016core}, and more.
-We refer the interested reader to \cite{yanchenko2022coreperiphery} for a more thorough review.
+Networks are a simple model for complex relationships with entities or objects represented as {\it nodes} and their interactions or relationships encoded as {\it edges}.
+One observed feature in many networks is {\it core-periphery} (CP) structure, where nodes form two distinct groups: a densely-connected core and a sparsely-connected periphery \citep{Csermely2013, yanchenko2022coreperiphery}.
+While there is not a universal definition, CP structure is distinct from the more well-known assortative mixing in that the core and periphery are densely and sparsely connected, respectively, and there is greater density between core and peripheral nodes than within the periphery itself.
+CP structure has been observed across many domains including: airport networks \citep{lordan2017analyzing, lordan2019core}, power grid networks \citep{yang2021optimizing}, economic networks \citep{krugman1996self, magone2016core}, and more.
+We refer the interested reader to \citep{yanchenko2022coreperiphery} for a more thorough review.

-One of the most popular approaches to detect and quantify CP structure is the Borgatti and Everett (BE) metric which finds the correlation between the observed network and an ``ideal'' CP structure \cite{BORGATTI2000}.
-There are multiple implementations available, including the UCInet software \cite{everett2002ucinet} and \texttt{cpnet} Python package.
+One of the most popular approaches to detect and quantify CP structure is the Borgatti and Everett (BE) metric which finds the correlation between the observed network and an ``ideal'' CP structure \citep{BORGATTI2000}.
+Here, we focus on the discrete model where nodes are assigned exclusively to either the core or periphery.
+There are multiple implementations available for this method, including the UCInet software \citep{everett2002ucinet} and \texttt{cpnet} Python package.
 But as networks continue to increase in size, it is important for applied researchers to have efficient algorithms to quickly and accurately detect this CP structure.